Chapter Text

 Sharp, cold pain followed.

 His first thought was, Mom is going to be upset.
 His second thought was, Dad is going to be even worse.
 (It was a stupid train of thought, of course.
 Joey hadn’t seen Slade in over a year.)
-He then thought of the cowardice.
+He then thought of his own cowardice.
 There was nothing worse than weakness.
-His pack had made that clear to him his entire life.
-Be an alpha.
-Be a man.
+His pack had made that clear to him for his entire life.
+Be a real alpha.
+Be a real man.
 Sissy boy.
+Runt.
 Coward.
-Runt.

 Blood coated his palm as he clutched the wound on his face, and tears burned in his eyes.
 Shame was a heavy weight in his gut.
 Which was pathetic, because everyone was still fighting, and the creatures were hurting his friends!
 He could see Adeline’s impatience—try again, Joey.
 He could hear Slade’s disappointment—alphas don’t cry, pup.
 His parents wouldn’t be scared.
 His older brother would have been tougher.
 The shame, and the fear, and the pain paralyzed him.
 Joey had just turned fifteen in May.
 He was fighting giant rodent creatures in a sewage tunnel.
 He couldn’t do anything to help his friends.

 He heard Koriand’r shout, then the creatures were gone.
-The weak relief that filled Joey with was another thing to shame.
+The weak relief that filled Joey was just another thing to shame.